clienthax/VRCVideoCacherBrowserExtension/README.md

 #### Firefox / Firefox Based browsers:

-- Install the extension from the chrome store [here](https://addons.mozilla.org/en-GB/firefox/addon/vrcvideocachercookiesexporter/)
+- Install the extension from the firefox store [here](https://addons.mozilla.org/en-GB/firefox/addon/vrcvideocachercookiesexporter/)
 - Make sure to load youtube once in the browser after installing while having VRCVideoCacher running, to setup the cookies
 - After the log shows "Recieved Youtube cookies from browser extension", Close all youtube tabs to prevent cookie rotation.